Adopting lifestyle upgrades is a process of taking less-good habits and turning them into healthier ones.

 For now, I have a mostly plant-based diet with just a bit of organic free-range eggs, turkey – and sometimes even bison.

 I order bricks of raw, organic butter made from the milk of pasture-raised (grass-fed) cows on a small farm in northern Minnesota.
 Grass-fed is higher in Omega-3 and helps prevent Omega-6 spikes, a common marker of inflammation.
-I use this butter sparingly, and I keep grains, flours and sugars to an absolute minimum.
+I use this butter sparingly and keep grains, flour, and sugars to an absolute minimum.

 Researchers studied the eating habits and health of over 65,000 people for over 12 years, and they determined:

 - a little fresh fruit is excellent, a ton of fruit is not-so-great

 - 7 portions of vegetables a day = 42% less likely to die

 - less likely to die as fresh produce consumption increases